MayankPandey01/OwnBucket/README.md

  - `-t` : To Provide a Company Name for Scanning
  - `--aws` : Only Check for AWS S3 Buckets (Default)
  - `--gcp` : Only Check for GCP Buckets
+ - `--azure` : Only Check for Azure Storage Blob
  - `--all` : Check for both AWS S3 and GCP Buckets

  Sometimes the tool reaches the rate limit while scanning S3 buckets, to prevent this from happening `no_of_workers` are reduced to 10 , If you increase this it will result in true-negatives or will give no result at all.